-He was depicted as a falcon or a falcon-headed man wearing the solar disk and the double crown or the atef crown and the uraeus (royal cobra).
-Sometimes he was depicted as a falcon-headed crocodile who occassionally wears a sun disc.
+Horakhty was depicted as a falcon or a falcon-headed man wearing the solar disk and the double crown, or the atef crown, and the uraeus (royal cobra).
+Sometimes he was depicted as a falcon-headed crocodile who occasionally wears a sun disc.

 When this aspect was adopted into the Ennead (Heliopolitan theology) of Ancient Egypt, he became Ra-Heru-akhety (Ra-Horakhty), a combined god of Horus and Ra who represented the sun as it traveled across the sky (while Khepri and Atum represented the rising and setting suns respectively).
 He was the patron of the Pharaoh and the noble classes and the most popular form of Ra after the Middle Kingdom.
 Horakhty also seems to have absorbed Horemakhet (Horus in the horizon) during the Middle Kingdom, possibly during the reign of Amenhotep II.

 - Horus of Behedet (Horus of Edfu)